rednafi/docker-local-subdomain/README.md

 ## Installation

-Clone the repo, go to the root directory, an run:
+Clone the repo, go to the root directory, and run:

 ```
 make up